herrold/tool-tips/lsb/README.md

 INSERT INTO `ArchType` VALUES (1,10003826,'0','5.0',NULL,10003825,NULL);
 ```

-we can chase GdkFilterReturn further - it's a typedef to an
+We can chase GdkFilterReturn further - it's a typedef to an enum, itself
-enum, itself a compound type, but doing so doesn't really improve
+a compound type - but doing so doesn't really add to this discussion,
-this description, it could just as easily have been "int" as the
+consider it could just as easily have been "int" as the return type.
-return type.

 The three arguments appear in the TypeMember table: